Muchnik degrees and cardinal characteristics: Introduction

-For he operator $\mathrm{IOE}$, separations for some rather special cases of functions $g,h$ were obtained in \cite{monin2015}.
-Theorem~\ref{th-ioe}, which is joint work with Joseph S.\ Miller that will be included here, answers the full question for IOE in the affirmative; roughly speaking $h$ needs to be growing faster than $2^{g(2^{n\cdot n})}$.
+For the operator $\mathrm{IOE}$, separations for some rather special cases of functions $g,h$ were obtained in \cite{Monin.Nies:15}.
+We answer the full question for IOE in the affirmative.
+Theorem~\ref{th-ioe}, which is joint work with Joseph S.\ Miller that will be included here, roughly speaking states that $h$ needs to be growing faster than $2^{g(2^{n\cdot n})}$ for a separation.

+For the operator $\mathrm{AED}$, the answer was known already.
+Recent work of Khan and Miller \cite{Khan.Miller:17} provides a hierarchy for the mass problems of low $\mathrm{DNR}(h)$ functions.
+Khan and Nies \cite[Section~2]{LogicBlog:17} turned these mass problems into mass problems $\mathrm{AED}(\wt h)$ for $\wt h$ close to $h$, preserving weak reducibility.

 The characteristics $\frb(\neq^*, h)$ are analogous to the mass problems $\mathrm{AED}(h)$; detail will be given in Section~\ref{s:CC}.
 Kamo and Osuga~\cite{Kamo.Osuga:14} have proved that it is consistent with ZFC to have distinct cardinal characteristics $\frb(\neq^*, h)$ depending on the growth of the function $h$.
-A similar result is not known at present for their dual characteristics $\frd(\neq^*, h)$.
+A similar result is unknown at present for the dual characteristics $\frd(\neq^*, h)$.